 Woods off the fairway and amateurs often don't tend to mix too well.
-Elite coach Dan Whittaker explains what we can learn from the Ryder Cup star
+So what can we learn from the Ryder Cup star?

 — The European Tour (@EuropeanTour) November 3, 2018

 How to hit a fairway wood: What to practise

 There is so much to be said for carrying more loft in your fairway woods.
 Instruction wise we still need a slight descending blow and to have the ball a bit more forward in the stance to get the right strike and compression but the beauty is how smooth Fleetwood swings at the ball.

 Amateurs think fairway woods are generally hard to hit but often they could just do with adding a degree or two.

 The modern trend is for everything to launch lower with less spin but that’s no good when approaching greens that are firm.
 Experiment this winter with different lofts and find what works for you.

 The great Tiger Woods often puts a 5-wood in his bag saying it’s so much easier to hit high and land soft than the 2-iron.
 In South Africa, 28-year-old Fleetwood once again proved this correct.

 Dan Whittaker is an elite golf swing and performance coach based at High Legh.
 For more information, visit his website.